 Other Work Products

-In addition to draft standards and Technical Guidance Documents, OSAC may develop and share other work products that support standards advancement and implementation.
+In addition to drafting standards, OSAC may develop and share other work products that support standards advancement and implementation.
 For example, historical documents and reference materials, as well as information on completed and ongoing OSAC activities can provide valuable input for needed standards and help stakeholders better understand the nature, scope, scientific basis, current practice, and limitations of a forensic science discipline.

 OSAC's other work products include: